 Unlike some other surround mixes, instrumentation is comfortably placed throughout all channels without sounding as if it was just placed there to call it surround.
 The deliberate use of all five channels involves the listener in the musical story.
 The intensity of Hag evokes the heavy sound of King Crimson while mixing in the eeriness of the Gothic genre.
 Considered a progressive-rock album, listeners will find that Storm Corrosion is far from traditional Prog, and stretches the artistic boundary nearly creating its own genre.

-We picked up the limited special edition digipack version which includes 5.1 mixes of the entire album on Bluray, plus 7 bonus tracks (instrumentals & demos) and a photo gallery.
+I picked up the limited special edition digipack version which includes 5.1 mixes of the entire album on Bluray, plus 7 bonus tracks (instrumentals & demos) and a photo gallery.
 Fans will find the bonus material of interest for gaining insight into the process of mixing and writing this material.
-The Special Edition is limited to 5,000 in the USA, import copies are still available at the time of this writing in October 2012 from Burning Shed.
+The Special Edition is limited to 5,000 in the USA.

 Get your copy here: